maciejsulek/DynamoScripts/README.md

 # DynamoScripts

-Dynamo libraries and ExternalApplication implementation for Revit.
+Collection of Dynamo libraries and custom functions.

-This repository consists of useful Python Dynamo scripts created either by me or saved from the external sources.

-Scripts have been tested in Revit 2019.2.
+Note: Tested in Revit 2019.2.